 Why is there so much emphasis on pack weights in the marketplace?
 It's simply much easier to show what a pack weighs rather than what it can do, as if what it weighs means something!
+It's much easier to look at things objectively than subjectively.
 The awful reality is that it is very difficult to go light enough to make frameless packs comfortable at all.
 Even at the weights they are designed for, they are awful.
 We are not a country full of mechanical engineers, (even though it sometimes appears that way) so many people don't understand until they suffer needlessly and need help.
 If all a pack can do is be light, it's not really a pack.
 A pack that weighs between 2 and 3 pounds is very light, especially when it can super comfortably carry even 35 pounds, but in the UL community it is looked down on.
 There was a significant frameless-pack revolution in the 70s that failed.
 It was more FAD than revolution, however, much like the current fad/farce.
 The internet is such a shill-zone that it is difficult to see that the current fad of frameless packs is failing as well.
 From experience I know most people don't go to the mountains for torture and I mostly write this to lend support to people that want to hear what's really happening.
 There is a reason I refused to make frameless packs in the 70s - it's the same reason I don't make them now.
 Many people try frameless packs because the buz on the net sounds so great, then they realize it was just a waste of money.
 Much of my business in the 70s in my Boise Idaho shop was devoted to putting frames into the softpack frameless brands like Rivendell, Chouinard UltimaThule, Yakpak, Wild-X ROR, Dana Klettersacs........Boise at the time was a fairly quite little town, yet even there the amount of dissatisfaction with these packs was significant.
 Multiply that by all the activity country-wide.
 The same thing is going on now.

 Click images.
 The Popcan is one of the 'Subpop' packs.
 They do not have compression straps but instead have provisions for adding cord compression to the sides in varying ways if desired.
 The roll-top strap makes compression straps less needed also.